pact-foundation/pact-go/README.md

 for more on this strategy.

-See the examples or read more at http://docs.pact.io/documentation/provider_states.html.
+For more on provider states, refer to http://docs.pact.io/documentation/provider_states.html.

 #### Publishing Verification Results to a Pact Broker